How to Handle Taxes If You Received Unemployment in 2020

 An additional seven states don’t tax any income at all, so you'll catch a break here as well:

 - South Dakota

 Tennessee and New Hampshire have an income tax, but only on investment income, so you’ll dodge the bullet in these states, too.
-And two more states—Indiana and Wisconsin—may only tax a portion, according to Capelli, but he warns that some cities and counties have local income taxes that will apply to unemployment compensation as well.
+And two more states—Indiana and Wisconsin—may tax only a portion of your benefits, according to Capelli.
+But he warns that some cities and counties have local income taxes that will apply to unemployment compensation as well.

 Do I Have to Pay Taxes on the Extra $600?

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act provided for the Federal Pandemic Unemployment Compensation (FPUC) program when President Trump signed it into law on March 27, 2020.
-The FPUC program provided that additional $600 per week in unemployment compensation through July 2020.
+The FPUC program provided an additional $600 per week in unemployment compensation per recipient through July 2020.
 That extra $600 is also taxable.